Fiserv/transfer-now/docs/getting-started/TN-Integration-Guide/SSO-Tables/table-3.md

             <tbody>
                 <tr>
                     <td rowspan="2">CNUM0 </br>Client will pass to Fiserv?
 YES</td>
-                    <td>The credit/debit/prepaid card account numberUsage Restrictions
+                    <td>The credit/debit/prepaid card account number Usage Restrictions
                     </br>Is a required payload parameter Should be numeric value</td>
                 </tr>
             </tbody>
             <tbody>
                 <tr>
                     <td rowspan="2">C_EXPDATE0 </br>Client will pass to Fiserv?
 YES</td>
-                    <td>Card Expiration Date</br>Usage Restrictions</br>Must use the format – MMYYIs a required payload parameter when a client uses Instant Payment and passes the debit card through SSO.</td>
+                    <td>Card Expiration Date</br>Usage Restrictions</br>Must use the format – MMYY Is a required payload parameter when a client uses Instant Payment and passes the debit card through SSO.</td>
                 </tr>
             </tbody>
             <tbody>